industrialdev/wicket-wp-account-centre/docs/engineering/woocommerce.md

 ## Templates
 WooCommerce-specific views are rendered using:
 - `templates-wicket/account-centre/page-wc.php`: The main wrapper for WC content within the ACC.
-- Standard WooCommerce templates (overridden if present in the theme).
+- Standard WooCommerce templates (overridden if present in the theme)."